Jackson Meeks: Professional career

 Meeks signed with the Detroit Lions as an undrafted free agent on May 9, 2025.
 He was waived on August 26 as part of final roster cuts, and re-signed to the practice squad.
+Meeks signed a reserve/future contract with Detroit on January 5, 2026.

+During the 2026 offseason program, Meeks was converted to the tight end position from wide receiver, gaining 25 pounds in the process.